 Mustangs are the wild horses of the Western United States.
-The speedy livestock descended from horses brought to the Americas by the Spanish colonizers in the early 16th century.
+The nomadic equines descended from horses brought to the Americas by the Spanish colonizers in the early 16th century.
 Indeed, the word “mustang” comes from the Spanish word “ustengo” which means “ownerless horse”, or “stray horse.”
-Technically speaking however, this is a misnomer for as the breed descended from once-domesticated animals, they’re feral horses.
+Technically speaking however, this is a misnomer for as the breed descended from once-domesticated animals, they’re actually feral horses.

 Where did the Mustang horse come from?

 When the Spanish conquistadores landed in what is now Mexico in the early 1500s, they brought with them horses of Iberian and Arabian descent.
 Over the next three hundred years some of these animals escaped or were released and became the foundation stock of the feral Mustang breed.
 Modern mustang horses still retain the characteristics of the early Spanish bloodlines and overtime these were infused with Thoroughbred, Tennessee Walker, Quarter Horse and draft horse elements.

 Wild Mustangs are found inhabiting the grasslands of the western United States, Montana, Idaho, Wyoming, and Nevada.
 These wild horses are found living in herds led by a stallion and dominant mare.
 Interestingly, the pack is led by the female horse, or mare, and a stallion she chooses that’s over six years of age.
 In dangerous situations, the head mare will lead the others to safety and the stallion will stay and fight.
 In the wild, Mustangs can live up to 40 years.
 Hurt or disabled horses are protected by the herd and can live remarkably long lives when compared with other animal species that live in the wild.